hydro-project/hydroflow/book/example_3_stream.md

 supplied to generic types and functions.
 In this case it specifies that this tokio channel transmits items of type `usize`.
 The returned `example_recv` value can be used via a [`source_stream`](./surface_ops.gen.md#source_stream) to build a Hydroflow subgraph just like before.

-Here is the same program as before, but using the input channel:
+Here is the same program as before, but using the input channel.
+Back in the `simple` project, replace the contents of `src/main.rs` with the following:
 ```rust
 use hydroflow::hydroflow_syntax;